locize/blog/source/_posts/what-is-software-localization.md

 #### More information
 <a href="https://locize.com/how-it-works.html" title="how it works">Here</a> is where you can learn more about the platform's features, benefits, and if it is something for you.

 ![](locize.jpg "locize")

+If you want to read more about internatationalization, check out our guide <a href="/blog/what-is-i18n/" title="what is i18n">what is i18n</a>.